Terms and conditions

 We take bookings until a course is full or until the day the course starts, whichever occurs first.
 If you are booking close to the course start date you are advised to contact us to ensure your payment has been received and that you are on the register.

-Customers for short courses must be 18 or above on the first day, unless otherwise stated in the course description.
-Customers aged 15, 16 and 17 can only book courses specially advertised for this age group.
+Customers for short courses must be 18 or above on the first day, unless otherwise stated in the course title.

 5. International customers